nathancatania/website-2020/content/posts/deploy-netskope-cloud-exchange/index.md

 ---
 title: "Deploy Netskope Cloud Exchange"
 date: 2022-03-01
-description: "This post will cover how to deploy and get started with Netskope Cloud Exchange: A platform that facilitates the sharing of dinformation (such as IOCs, risk scores, and logs) between different security vendors."
+description: "This post will cover how to deploy and get started with Netskope Cloud Exchange: A platform that facilitates the sharing of information (such as IOCs, risk scores, and logs) between different security vendors."
 cover: banner.png
 tags: [netskope, docker, lab, notes]
 draft: false